Well Child Visit at 12 Months

 What do I need to know about my child's next well child visit?

 Your child's healthcare provider will tell you when to bring him or her in again.
 The next well child visit is usually at 15 months.
 Contact your child's healthcare provider if you have questions or concerns about his or her health or care before the next visit.
 Your child's healthcare provider will discuss your child's speech, feelings, and sleep.
 He or she will also ask about your child's temper tantrums and how you discipline your child.
-Your child may get the following vaccines at his or her next visit: hepatitis B, hepatitis A, DTaP, HiB, pneumococcal, polio, MMR, and chickenpox.
-Remember to take your child in for a yearly flu vaccine.
+Your child may need vaccines at the next well child visit.
+Your provider will tell you which vaccines your child needs and when your child should get them.